 Regina "Reggie" Billones-Baaijens is currently employed as a Post Doctoral Research Fellow at the NWGIC.
 She completed her PhD in Plant Pathology at Lincoln University, New Zealand in 2011, a Masters degree in Applied Science at Massey University in 1999 and a Masters degree in Plant Pathology, minor in Molecular Biology at the University of the Philippines – Los Baños in 2005.
 Her PhD research focused on the role of nurseries in the spread of Botryosphaeria dieback in New Zealand vineyards.
 This disease is considered a serious problem of grapevines worldwide causing cankers, dieback and eventually death of vines.

 Specialisation: Plant Pathology, molecular diagnostics, disease management, plant-disease interactions

-Reggie is currently working with Dr. Sandra Savocchia on the Practical Management of Eutypa and botryosphaeria dieback in vineyards.
-This is a collaborative project with researchers at the South Australian Research and Development Institute (SARDI) and is funded by the Grape and Wine Research and Development Corporation (GWRDC).
+Reggie is currently working with Asso.
+Prof Sandra Savocchia on grapevine trunk disease management for vineyard longevity in diverse climates of Australia.
+This is a collaborative project with researchers at the South Australian Research and Development Institute (SARDI) and is funded by Wine Australia.
 Eutypa and botryosphaeria dieback are fungal diseases that cause yield reduction, vine decline and eventual death of grapevines and are considered serious threats to the sustainability of the Australian wine industry.